 In this guest post, Helena Wojtczak explores fatal accidents to women working on and living around the railway, particularly those women either paid and employed as gatekeepers or those women engaged in an ‘informal economy’ and carrying out work on behalf of their husbands who were otherwise indisposed when required.
 In doing so, Helena gives lie to any idea that women didn’t work on the railway or have accidents until well into the 20th century.
-As our database has shown – albeit so far with only a handful of cases, but more are expected – women railway workers were definitely not immune from the dangers of life amongst moving trains.
+As our database has shown – albeit so far with only a handful of cases (for example, see here), but more are expected – women railway workers were definitely not immune from the dangers of life amongst moving trains.
 Here Helena’s richly researched contribution adds another layer to our understanding of women’s work & accidents on the railways.

 We welcome guest contributions like this, including on periods thus far out of the scope of the project data, so if you have an idea, please get in touch with us: railwayworkeraccidents[at]gmail.com.